wilhelm-murdoch/go-collection/README.md

 * `func (c *Collection[T]) AtLast() (T, bool)` [#](collection.go#L355)
 * `collection.go:355:357` [#](collection.go#L355-L357)

-AtLast attempts to return the last item of the collection along with aboolean value stating whether or not an item could be found.
+AtLast attempts to return the last item of the collection along with a boolean value stating whether or not an item could be found.

 ```go
 package main